Time travel claims and urban legends: Håkan Nordkvist

 A video uploaded in 2006 shows a Swedish man named Håkan Nordkvist claiming that he had been accidentally transported to 2046 when attempting to fix the sink in his kitchen.
 There in the future, he immediately met someone who revealed and proved to be himself about 70 years old, and with whom he "had a great time".
-He filmed a short footage of the two smiling and hugging each other and showing the tattoo they had on their right arms.
-The story was a marketing campaign promoting the pension plans of the insurance company AMF.
+He filmed short footage of the two smiling and hugging each other and showing the tattoo they had on their right arms.

+The story was a marketing campaign promoting the pension plans of an insurance company.

 iPhone in an 1860 painting

-Some online viewers claimed that an 1860 painting by Austrian artist Ferdinand Georg Waldmüller titled The Expected allegedly depicted a woman holding and staring down at an iPhone while strolling along a path in the countryside.
-However, art experts debunked these claims and stated that the alleged iPhone the woman was holding in the painting was actually a prayer book.
+Some online viewers claimed that an 1860 painting by Austrian artist Ferdinand Georg Waldmüller titled The Expected depicted a woman holding and staring down at a mobile phone while strolling along a path in the countryside.
+However, art experts debunked these claims and stated that the alleged mobile phone the woman was holding in the painting was actually a prayer book.

-Mike Marcum

-In 1995, a man named as Mike “Madman” Marcum reportedly claimed to have built a time-machine in his home.
-In 1997, he reportedly disappeared (after few days of limelight) and was never heard of again.
-His tale is also mentioned in audible and SoundCloud.